HOW TO BE MORE CONSISTENT TO GET THINGS DONE

 6. Do a little bit daily

 Even tiny steps will get you there.
 Instead of aiming to read a whole chapter of your book before bed, read just one page.
 Instead of walking 5 miles, just stride out purposefully for 10 minutes.
+Don’t overthink things, just make a start.
+After all, starting is often the hardest part but once we’ve made that start, we build momentum and confidence to continue.
 Small, achievable targets which you meet are better than massive, unachievable ones that you usually fail.

 7. Stay flexible to change